 - Deborah changes the account number on her credit card, so it is the same as her neighbor’s.

 - Pedro agrees with a friend and allows him to modify the expiration date on his own debit card.

 - Juanita stores credit card making equipment in her apartment.

-Luckily, there are several legal defenses that a defendant can raise if accused under PC 484i.
-These include showing that the defendant:
+Luckily, there are several legal defenses that you can raise if accused under PC 484i.
+These include showing that you:

 A violation of Penal Code 484i can be charged as either a misdemeanor or a wobbler, depending on the facts of the case.
 Please note that a wobbler offense can be charged as either a misdemeanor or a felony.

 While a misdemeanor PC 484i charge is punishable by imprisonment in the county jail for up to six months or one year, a felony charge is punishable by a maximum three-year county jail sentence.

 In addition, violations of Penal Code 484ib are charged and punished as forgery, per California Penal Code 470.